Templates API

 manifest.json

-Manifest is a file that describe your template and all parameters.
+Manifest is a file that describe your template and all parameters that final user can personalize.

 {